Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 exercise normal safety precautions.

-my stay in Pattaya beyond my visa exemption?
+Can I extend my stay in Pattaya beyond my visa exemption?

 Yes, visa extensions are possible.
 Visit the Pattaya